k0swe/mountaineer/README.md

 My design goals are to make this much like the TX-500 itself: small, lightweight and rugged enough to be outdoors.
 As such, volume knobs and headphone monitor jacks are not incorporated.

+## Thank you!

+I've received a lot of advice from folks about improvements to this design.
+Thank you to those who have helped make this project better!

+* Kari Argillander, @teksturi
+* Elías Rodríguez Martín, @eliasrm87